prg-titech/magritte/README.md

 # Magritte

 Magritte is a shell language with a design firmly centered around pipes.
-The full specification can be found in [my thesis][http://files.jneen.net/academic/thesis.pdf].
+The full specification can be found in [my thesis](http://files.jneen.net/academic/thesis.pdf).

+The current repository represents an attempt to implement a JIT interpreter for Magritte using RPython.
+The Ruby interpreter mentioned in the paper can be found on the branch [old-implementation](https://github.com/prg-titech/magritte/tree/old-implementation).

+Both implementations are still very unstable, so please do not use this code for anything critical.

 ## Building

-* Depends on Ruby 2.6+ and python 2.7 (yes, python 2, it's required for RPython).
-There are no gem dependencies or python package dependencies.
+* Depends on Ruby 2.6+ and Python 2.7 (yes, Python 2, it's required for RPython).
+There are no gem dependencies or Python package dependencies.

 * There is, however, one submodule - make sure you have this fetched.
 Either `git clone --recursive` this repository, or run `git submodule update --init` in the project root.